bfarnam/infineon/README.md

         .chipType    = &BTT60302ERA
 };
 ```
-The method of implemenation allows for your local code (or sub code) to perform the basic IO and uses the library for the advanced functions.
+The method of implementation allows for your local code (or sub code) to perform the basic IO and uses the library for the advanced functions.

 You will need a minimum of one local wrapper (function) in you main code or through a linked C++ file.
 The local function takes the output name and utilizes the stuct (described above) to pass the required inputs to the main libraries.
 ```